 A compact wrist style dive computer, the Suunto Zoop dive computer is capable of being programmed for simple air dives or Nitrox.
 It comes equipped with three operating modes; Diving, Time/Standby and Surface.
 The 2 menu based modes of Memory and Set allow the diver to access the dive log and history and change any of the user definable functions.
 The Suunto Zoop has the option of being console mounted and is water activated, so there’s no need to remember to turn it on.
-This computer is packed with the necessary solutions to assist you in making the best decisions to ensure your safety while underwater.
+This computer is packed with the necessary solutions to assist you in making the best decisions to ensure your safety.

 Useability and Features